ToberoCat/libwallaby/guides/topics/Programming/Setting-up-a-external-IDE.md

 By following these steps, you’ll successfully transfer, locate, and run your compiled code on the Wombat, making it easier to test and adjust your robot’s performance.
 This setup helps create a smooth workflow for programming and iterating on your robot!

-### Step 5: Run and Test Your Code

-Now that your program is on the Wombat, you can test it directly on the robot.
-Go to the Wombat’s project folder and run it.
-This is the fun part—watching your robot follow your commands!

 ---